mristic/getting_and_cleaning_data_project/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

 In the final data set, each of the 3-axial signals accounts for 3 variables for average value of mean plus 3 variables for average value of standard deviation.
 The rest of the signals account for 2 variables, one for average value of mean plus one for average value of standard deviation.
-The averages are calculated per activity, per subject.
+The averages for each of the features are calculated per activity, per subject.

 Total number of variables in the data set is 68: